 Prevention continues to be the best protection for this as well as reducing your chance of contracting other respiratory illnesses caused by influenza, parainfluenza and RSV viruses.
 This includes staying home when you are sick, which cannot be emphasized enough.
-Professors will be flexible with students missing instruction or in-class assignments and tests.

 What is coronavirus disease 2019 (COVID-19)?

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.

 Have there been cases of COVID-19 in the U.S.?